Many people are surprised to know that Uncle Sam was a real person!

 The name Uncle Sam came into existence before the actual embodiment of the US.

-During the war of 1812 Sam Wilson was a meatpacker who supplied beef to the U.S. Military.
+During the war of 1812 Sam Wilson was a meatpacker in New York who supplied beef to the U.S. Military.
 Since the food was directed to the U.S. Army he would stamp the barrels with the letters U.S. Word had spread about Sam Wilson and the soldiers began referring to the barrels as being from their Uncle Sam.

 Newspapers in New York picked up the story and soon it spread nationwide.